 In fructose malabsorption, the absorption of fruit sugar (fructose) into the cells of the small intestine is reduced, which leads to complaints such as flatulence, diarrhoea, etc.

 From the medical point of view, fructose malabsorption does not have any serious consequences, but it can be very stressful for sufferers.
 The diagnosis can be established with a hydrogen (H2) breath test.
-It is not known how many people are affected by fructose malabsorption.

 In fructose malabsorption, functioning of the transport protein for fructose is impaired.
 As a result, fructose cannot be adequately absorbed into the intestinal cells.

 Fructose is naturally present in pip and stone fruits (including dried or as juice) as well as honey.
 Substantial quantities of fructose are often added to lifestyle products (e.g. low-calorie soft drinks or milk products) or specialist products for diabetics.
 Furthermore, the absorption of fructose is reduced by sugar alcohols.
 These include: